The Collar (George Herbert): Analysis

 The speaker declares, "My lines and life are free, free as the road, loose as the wind..."(lines 3-4), meaning that his restraints aren't physical but spiritual, and he is considering why he should remain in God's service.
 He is declaring that there is a whole world beyond the life he's currently living and much to experience.
 The man is yearning earthly desires and has been blinded by the fact that God has not provided the riches he feels he deserves.

 The words "no more" in line 1 introduce the man's feelings, as if he has experienced too much turmoil, but now feels angry enough to leave his present life.
 He declares, "I will abroad!"

 Levitt and Johnston make the claim that the "board" the speaker strikes in line 1 is meant to represent the deck of a ship.
 However, Dale B. J. Randall points out that the use of the word could be multi-layered, the most sensible option being a communion table.
 Daniel Rubey backs this idea, pointing out that the board may indeed be correlated to a Communion table, keeping with the religious theme of the poem.

-In lines seven through fifteen, the speaker explains that his harvest—his work—hasn't produced the kind of abundance he desires.
+In lines seven to fifteen, the speaker explains that his harvest—his work—hasn't produced the kind of abundance he desires.
 The line, "Have I no harvest but a thorn..." relates to the Bible verse Jeremiah 12:13: "They will sow wheat but reap thorns; they will wear themselves out but gain nothing.
 They will bear the shame of their harvest..."
 The speaker questions why he hasn't received this, which he feels he has earned through his dedication to God.
 He admits reluctantly that "Sure there was wine...there was corn..."
 (Lines 10-11), but these payments are washed away by his inability to be grateful for such things.
 Wine and corn may symbolize bread and wine used in Communion, which calls back to the image of the speaker slamming his hand down on a communion table.

 In line thirteen, the speaker wonders, "...the year only lost to me?", showing that he questions whether he is the only one not receiving God's favor.
 By this point the speaker has become so concerned with his desire for freedom that he gets lost in the idea of being a slave to God; he forgets that while following God means to bear a burden, it is not one which is difficult or impossible.
 This alludes to the Bible verse Matthew 11:30: "For my yoke is easy and my burden is light."